-The average shandy uses equal parts of beer and lemonade though these proportions can vary.
+The average shandy uses equal parts of beer and lemonade, though these proportions can vary.
 You may want to add a little less lemonade with a wheat beer or choose to use more when mixing with a light lager.
-The preference is really going to be a matter of personal taste and will probably vary with each different style of beer.
+The preference is going to be a matter of personal taste and will probably vary with each style of beer.

 - Fill a standard pint glass half-way with beer.